-Chewing is a natural dog’s behaviour, and bones are even full of minerals that are good for your dog, but you need to be aware of the fact that cooked chicken bones are bad and even dangerous for dogs, as they break and splinter into small, sharp pieces that can cut your dog’s mouth or digestive system.
+Chewing is a natural dog’s behaviour, and bones are full of minerals that are good for your dog, but you need to be aware of the fact that cooked chicken bones are bad and even dangerous for dogs, as they break and splinter into small, sharp pieces that can cut your dog’s mouth or digestive system.

 Broken pieces of bones can cause: